If you have a question about studying English at Regent’s, we may have answered it here. For more information, please get in touch via email.

 Attend a Conversation Club session which is held once a week, normally on Tuesdays, from 15:15-16:15.
-During this time, your teacher and fellow students practise and improve their English speaking skills by focusing on building confidence and boosting fluency during debates, presentations and other discussions which the teacher prepared.
+During this time your teacher and the fellow students practise and improve their English-speaking skills by focusing on building confidence and boosting fluency during debates, presentations and other discussions which the teacher prepared.

 Book a one-to-one session with your English teacher to focus on the aspect of English that you’re finding challenging.
 This session is ideal for students struggling with British pronunciation or writing skills.

 Practise sports like football, basketball, do yoga or go running.
 Regent's Sport is the home of student sport and physical activity opportunities, whether you are looking to participate in one of our competitive club teams or are looking to get involved in our social sports and fitness sessions in our Be Active programme.
-We have something for you!
-Find out more here.
+We have something for you.

-Join a free trip to explore London and its famous sights.
+Join a free trip to explore London and its most famous sights.
 We offer many different trips and activities throughout the year for you to get involved in.
 Our events and activities programme is packed with free and also paid trips for you to join and enjoy.
-Our free trips are a great way to explore and discover London's most iconic spots as well as hidden gems, while ticking off those places you have always wanted to see!
-Click here to learn more about Activities and Trips
+Our free trips are a great way to explore and discover London's most iconic spots as well as hidden gems.

 What do I need to bring with me on the first day?